nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Locating tutors by name: `find-t`

-Find tutors whose names contain any of the given keywords.
+Finds tutors whose names contain any of the given keywords.

 ##### :star: First time users
 {:.no_toc}